autowarefoundation/autoware.universe/localization/yabloc/README.md

 When launching autoware, if you set `localization_mode:=yabloc` as an argument, YabLoc will be launched instead of NDT.
 By default, `localization_mode` is `ndt`.

-A sample command to use YabLoc is as follows
+A sample command to run YabLoc is as follows

 ```shell
 ros2 launch autoware_launch logging_simulator.launch.xml \